arup-group/arc-components/README.md

 **ARC** components depend upon the stylesheets in the themes directory `@arc-web/components/themes` to be loaded at runtime.
 Ensure that the following stylesheets are loaded by your application:

 <details>
-<summary>Shell Build Script</summary>
+<summary>Build Script</summary>

-Add a step to your build script that copies the contents of the `@arc-web/components/themes` directory into a directory that is served by your applications web server:
+Add a step to your build script that copies the contents of the `@arc-web/components/themes` directory into a directory that serves static assets by your applications web server:

 ```diff
 + cp -r node_modules/@arc-web/components/themes <public directory>